Back to Top

 Coursework

-The BS in Neuroscience program is designed to train students in the theory and practice of understanding the nervous system.
+The BS in Neuroscience program is designed to train students in the fundamental principles of nervous system structure and function.
 This curriculum includes classes on molecular, cellular, physiological, behavioral, and cognitive elements of neuroscience.
 During this program students will complete a research component with a researcher in the field of neuroscience so that they can apply their coursework to real-world applications while gaining valuable lab experience that employers and graduate programs deem essential.

 Course List